Multi-Scale Matrix Sampling and Sublinear-Time PageRank Computation: Introduction

-While the PageRank of a vertex captures the importance of the vertex collectively assigned by all vertices in the network, as pointed out by Haveliwala \cite{Haveliwala03}, one can use the distributions of the following random walk to define the pairwise contributions of significances: Given a teleportation probability $\alpha$ and a starting vertex $u$ in a network $G=(V,E)$, at each step, with probability $(1-\alpha)$ go to a random neighboring vertex, and with probability $\alpha$, restarts the process from $u$.
-For $v\in V$, the probability that $v$ is visited by this random process, denoted by $\text{PersonalizedPageRank}_{u}(v)$, is the $u$'s personal PageRank contribution of significance to $v$.
+While the PageRank of a vertex captures the importance of the vertex as collectively assigned by all vertices in the network, one can use the distributions of the following random walks to define the pairwise contributions of significance \cite{Haveliwala03}: given a teleportation probability $\alpha$ and a starting vertex $u$ in a network $G=(V,E)$, at each step, with probability $(1-\alpha)$ go to a random neighboring vertex, and with probability $\alpha$, restarts the process from $u$.
+For $v\in V$, the probability that $v$ is visited by this random process, denoted by $\text{PersonalizedPageRank}_{u}(v)$, is $u$'s personal PageRank contribution of significance to $v$.
 It is not hard to verify that

-Personalized PageRanks has been widely used to describe personalized behavior of web-users \cite{PageBMW98} as well as for designing good network clustering techniques\cite{AndersenCL06}.
-As a result, fast algorithms for computing or approximating personalized PageRank can be very useful.
-One can approximate PageRanks and personalized PageRanks by the power method \cite{Berkhin05}, which involves costly matrix multiplications for large scale networks.
+Personalized PageRanks has been widely used to describe personalized behavior of Web users \cite{PageBMW98} as well as for developing good network clustering techniques \cite{AndersenCL06}.
+As a result, fast algorithms for computing or approximating personalized PageRank are quite useful.
+One can approximate PageRanks and personalized PageRanks by the power method \cite{Berkhin05}, which involves costly matrix-vector multiplications for large scale networks.
 Applying effective truncation, Jeh and Widom \cite{JehW03} and Andersen, Chung, and Lang \cite{AndersenCL06} developed personalized PageRank approximation algorithms that can find an $\epsilon$-additive approximation in time proportional to the product of $\epsilon^{-1}$ and the maximum in-degree in the graph.

+\paragraph{Multi-Scale Matrix Sampling} Following the matrix view of the personalized PageRank formulation of Haveliwala \cite{Haveliwala03} and the subsequent approximation of algorithms \cite{JehW03,AndersenCL06}, we introduce a matrix problem whose solution would lead to fast PageRank approximation and sublinear-time algorithms for {\sc SignificantPageRanks}.

+In the basic form of this matrix problem, we consider a blackbox model for accessing an unknown $n\times n$ {\em right-stochastic matrix}, in which we can only make a query of the following form: {\em matrixAccess}($i,\epsilon$), where $1 \leq i \leq n$ and $\epsilon \in (0,1]$.
+This query will return, with high probability, a list of $O(1/\epsilon)$ entry-index pairs that provide an $\epsilon$-precise approximation of row $i$ in the unknown matrix: For each $1 \leq j \leq n$, if $(p,j)$ is in the list of entry-index pairs returned by {\em matrixAccess}($i,\epsilon$), then $|p-m_{i,j}|\leq \epsilon$, where $m_{i,j}$ is the $(i,j)^{th}$ entry of the unknown matrix; otherwise if there is no entry containing index $j$, then $m_{i,j}$ is guaranteed to be at most $\epsilon$.
+Further, the cost of this query is propositional to $1/\epsilon$.
+We will refer to this blackbox model as the {\em sparse and approximate row access model}, or SARA model for short.